abdfaizaan/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

     >**Note:** Make sure to indent the code by eliminating any extra white spaces after pasting it into the code editor.

-9. To save the changes made to the file, right-click on the file from the left pane and hit **Save**
+1. To save the changes made to the file, right-click on the file from the left pane and hit **Save**

 ### Task 4: Run your application

 In this task, you will run your configured app to send a request to your model and observe the response.
 You'll notice that the only difference between the options is the content of the prompt, while all other parameters (such as token count and temperature) remain consistent across requests.

-1. In the folder of your preferred language, open **system.txt** in Cloudshell code editor.
-For each of the iterations, you'll enter the **System message** in this file and save it.
-Each iteration will pause first for you to change the system message.

 1. In the Cloud Shell bash terminal, navigate to the folder for your preferred language.